Volkswagen Logo

 Attrition Rate & Layoff History

 Attrition is moderate and tends to spike during major restructuring or strategic shifts.
-There have been rounds of restructuring related to emissions issues and the transition to electric vehicles, which led to workforce realignment in some areas.
-Historically, layoffs are handled with negotiation and social plans in countries with strong labor protections.
+Restructuring related to emissions issues and the transition to electric vehicles has led to workforce realignment in some areas.
+Historically, the company handles layoffs with negotiation and social plans in countries with strong labor protections.
 Employees with flexible, modern skills experience lower attrition risk.

 Overall Company Rating

-Overall, Volkswagen rates as a solid employer with a strong brand, good benefits, and meaningful learning opportunities.
-The company will suit those who value stability, engineering excellence, and the chance to work on large-scale automotive programs.
+Volkswagen is a solid employer with a strong brand, good benefits, and excellent learning opportunities.
+It suits those who value stability, engineering excellence, and the chance to work on large-scale automotive programs.
 Those seeking extremely rapid startup-like growth may find the pace conservative in some parts.
-A balanced, fair rating would be around 3.8 out of 5 — a company with real strengths and clear areas for improvement as it navigates industry change.
+A fair rating would be around 3.8 out of 5—a company with real strengths and clear areas for improvement as it navigates industry change.

 Detailed Employee Ratings